Matty-El/velo-route/README.md

 #### Typography

-Poppins font has been utilised for all text across the website.
+Raleway font has been utilised for all text across the website.
 This is a simple and modern font available from the Google Fonts library which is unobtrusive and easy to read.
-Font Awesome icons have been utilised for footer links to social media sites.
+Font Awesome icons have been utilised for icons throughout the site.

 ## Features